 Heat Advisory from TUE 1:00 PM CDT until TUE 7:00 PM CDT

-Heat Advisory from TUE 1:00 PM CDT until TUE 7:00 PM CDTNew

 Issued by National Weather Service – LaCrosse, WI